Murphy2042/Self-learning_and_developer_log/README.md

-# Welcome to my learning and developer log
+# Welcome to my learning and developer log for python
 ## learning list

 - [x] learning how to use Github